Iberolacerta: Skull

 The skull contains 7–9 premaxillary teeth, no pterygoid teeth, and a slender nasal process.
-In addition there is a separation between the frontal bone and the postorbital bone.
+In addition, there is a separation between the frontal bone and the postorbital bone.

 Post-cranial skeleton

-In species of the genus Iberolacerta the number of presacral vertebrae differs according to sex.
+In species of the genus Iberolacerta, the number of presacral vertebrae differs according to sex.
 Presacral vertebrae in males can range from 25–26, while the presacral vertebrae in the larger females can range from 26–29.
 Both sexes also have an average of 6 posterior presacral vertebrae with relatively short ribs.
 The tail vertebrae can have the common A-type pattern or less common B-type pattern.

 Coloration

-The coloration of the dorsal side contains stripes, bands, and spots near or where the vertebral column is located.
+The coloration of the dorsal side contains stripes, bands, and spots near the vertebral column.
 The coloration of the ventral side is white, light yellow, deep orange, or green.
 The tails of juveniles are often bright green or blue.

 Chromosome counts

 Iberolacerta species contain a diploid (2n) number of autosomes ranging from 36 and below.
-The sex chromosomes come in two different types depending on the number of Z chromosomes that are species specific: ZW-type or Z1Z2W-type.
+The sex chromosomes come in two different types, depending on the number of Z chromosomes that are species specific: ZW-type or Z1Z2W-type.
 The chromosomes also can contain nucleolar organizer in large macrochromosomes, termed L-type, or in a medium macrochromosome, termed M-type.

 Ecology

-These lizards tend to be found as solid surface rock dwellers but can be found associated with small loose stones.
+These lizards tend to be found as solid surface rock dwellers, but can be found associated with small loose stones.